elianetawk/articles.github.io/README.md

 How to run this application?

 this Application Can Be run by:

-In the project directory, run this commands
+In the project directory, run this commands:

 $ npm install

-then
+then :

 $ npm start

 The application consist of two screens: Login & Dashboard.